opeyemitechpro/my-projects/docs/blog/posts/How_I_Got_300_AWS_Credits.md

   <figcaption>How I Got $300 FREE AWS Credits</figcaption>
 </figure>

 __Six months ago, I applied for $300 in free AWS credits, and it’s been a game-changer for my cloud projects.
 With these credits, I’ve gone beyond the Free Tier plan, provisioning multiple larger EC2 instances and leaving them running for days :smile:,  experimenting with various kubernetes deployments, and trying out IaC configurations.
 It has opened up so many possibilities without worrying about costs.
-In this shot blog post, I share the process of approval and some other relevant resouces and give tips for getting and using AWS credits!__
+In this shot blog post, I share the process of approval and some other relevant resouces along with tips for getting and using AWS credits for your projects!__
 <!-- more -->